Connect with others who understand.

 1. Only Herpes Is Contagious

-Herpes is caused by HSV.
-There are multiple types of HSV — HSV-1 and HSV-2 are the most common.
-Both can cause genital herpes, but HSV-2 is more common in the genital region.
-HSV-1 is associated with causing oral herpes, also known as cold sores or fever blisters.
+Herpes is caused by the herpes simplex virus.
+HSV has several types, with HSV-1 and HSV-2 being the most common.
+Both can cause genital herpes, but HSV-2 is more often linked to infections in the genital area.
+HSV-1 can cause oral herpes, also known as cold sores or fever blisters.

-A person can have and spread HSV even if they don’t have any visible symptoms.
-Symptoms — which include small painful bumps or blisters — usually start showing up about two to 12 days after a person’s infected.
+A person can have and spread HSV even if they don’t have visible symptoms.
+Symptoms — which include small, painful bumps or blisters — usually show up about two to 12 days after a person is infected.

 2. Genital Psoriasis Rash Is Usually Smooth and Shiny

 Among the various types of psoriasis, inverse and plaque psoriasis most commonly cause genital psoriasis.
-The rash from genital psoriasis usually looks smooth and shiny.
+This rash usually looks smooth and shiny.
 On lighter skin, it can appear bright red.
-On darker skin, the rash may look darker than the surrounding skin, or it may appear purple or brown.
+On darker skin, the rash may be darker than the surrounding skin or look purple or brown.

 Genital psoriasis can appear in different areas of the genital region, including: